tower120/epoch_pattern/README.md

 ## Epoch advantages

 * Setter unintrusivness.
 Setters are unaware about updates.
-* You may add your "dirty flags" (update epochs) letter even in unrelated classes.
+* You may add your "dirty flags" (update epochs) latter even in unrelated classes.
 * Your update logic gathered in one place, not scattered across setters.

 With Epoch you can track does value/object changed without touching target class, you don't need even inherit it: